washingtonsteven/the-website/blog/lastpass-on-android.md

 second, i dont have those kind of reflexes, folks.

 I don't do android development so I have no idea how hard this is to make consistent, or know any viable solution. this is just a complainy chost.

+---

+edit (4/2023): this happened a while ago but due to [issues] with LastPass I'm not using it anyways. the other password manager i'm using also works a lot better on android anyway so, win-win!